top of page

 Kaitlin Myers is the Executive Director for the Moab Area Community Land Trust (MACLT) and oversees the development of the Arroyo Crossing subdivision.
 Her passion for the organization stemmed from four years of volunteer service on the MACLT board from 2017-2021, and she is the first paid staff member for the organization.

 Kaitlin worked on affordable housing, economic development, and community development projects and policies for Grand County and Moab City for five years before transitioning into her role with MACLT.
 She currently serves on the board of the Utah Housing Coalition and is active with the Moab Area Housing Task Force and the Grand County Local Homelessness Council.
-Kaitlin holds a Bachelor of Design in Architecture from the University of Florida and a Certificate in Economic Development from Utah Valley University; she is currently pursuing a Master’s in Real Estate from Georgetown University.
+Kaitlin holds a Bachelor of Design in Architecture from the University of Florida and a Certificate in Economic Development from Utah Valley University.

 In her free time, Kaitlin enjoys rafting rivers, hiking canyons, and skiing slopes across the beautiful Colorado Plateau.